zombierzn/vungle-resources/English/Unity/combo-dev-guide.md

 // Plays an ad with the given options.
 The user option is only supported for incentivized ads. public static void playAd( bool incentivized = false, string user = "" )

-// Plays an ad with the given options.
-The user option is only supported for incentivized ads. public static void playAd( bool incentivized = false, string user = "" )

 // Plays an ad with more options.
 Use Dictionary<string,object> to set options. public static void playAdWithOptions( Dictionary<string,object> options )